KelvinTegelaar/AzValidate/readme.md

-﻿# AzPWPush
+﻿# AzValidate

-AzPwPush is a password push tool that can be used to generate URLs with a one-time password.
-Use cases are sharing temporary credentials or validating someone's access.

-It's possible to use both generated passwords, or self-entered passwords.
+Validates the identity of a user by sending them a push message using Azure MFA

 ## How it works

-When deploying this function to Azure, the function will have 3 URLS
+When deploying this function to Azure, the function will have 1 URL called /create.
+Visit this page to send a request.

-/Generate - Generates a password from a 10000 word wordlist.
-The password will exists out of 3 words, and 5 random characters.

-/Create - Creates a unique password and URL/

-/Get - allows you to retrieve the password.
-The password will also immediately be destroyed, invalidating the URL for future use.

-A Cleanup function runs every hour to clean up the old password files.
-This is done based on the Maximum Age.

 ## Todo